periperipatus/rcn_summer/Comparative genomics/3_alignment/3_alignment.md

 * Did you have any trouble finding sequences for your species?
 Were they all complete sequences?
 * Present your original alignment, and describe what sequence alignment method you used.
 * Present your final alignment and describe your quality control procedure.
+* Describe the results from the BLAST experiment on the unannotated genome.
+How well did it align?
+What sort of trimming did you do?
 * What are the next steps from your alignments today in terms of your research specifically?